 Fortunately, Cataracts can be removed and your vision can be restored.
 Surgery is usually recommended and removes the cloudy lens to replace it with an artificial one.

-- Blurred vision that cannot be corrected with a change in your glasses prescription.
+- blurred vision that cannot be corrected with a change in your glasses prescription,

-- Ghost images or double vision in one or both eyes.
+- ghost images or double vision in one or both eyes,

-- Glare from sunlight and artificial light, including oncoming headlights when driving at night.
+- glare from sunlight and artificial light, including oncoming headlights when driving at night,

-- Colors appear faded and less vibrant.
+- colours appear faded and less vibrant.

 If glasses or contact lenses are effective in correcting your vision, we will refer you to an Ophthalmologist for evaluation of the Cataract.
 If surgery is required, the surgeon will remove your clouded lens and replace it with a clear plastic intraocular lens (IOL).